margherita-c/nevus_app/README.md

-# nevus_app
+# Nevus App

-Nevus' purpose is to help people track the status of their moles.
-It allows to take pictures, identify each mole and create a history of evolution for every one of them; it can also locate the position of the moles on a human figure.
+A Flutter application designed to help people track and monitor their moles over time.
+It allows users to take pictures, identify each mole, and create a history of evolution for every one of them.
+It can also locate the position of moles on a human figure.

-## for more info
+## For More Information
 [Doc](https://github.com/margherita-c/nevus_app/tree/main/doc)
 [![Ask DeepWiki](https://deepwiki.com/badge.svg)](https://deepwiki.com/margherita-c/nevus_app)